 There were even attendants that walked around to make sure couples were not dancing too close to one another!

 As I continue to open my themed restaurants, theatres and Speakeasies, I make sure the décor gives a nod to those classic eras when the people and the places looked upscale and gawdy.
 It was a time when class reigned, and elegance ruled.

 Many of the Ballrooms are all gone now.
 Paradise is a memory of dances gone by, The Aragon lives on through Rock Concerts.
-We lost the famed Willowbrook Ballroom to fire.
+We just recently lost the famed Willowbrook Ballroom to fire.
 Now, the second round of the “Roaring Twenties” is just beginning.
 And hopefully, those magical experiences of great food, classic cocktails, and vintage ambience will continue to gain in popularity.

 We tried with “American Bandstand”, but our dance moves paled in comparison to the Boogie Woogie of the WWII era.
-Still, our Club Arcada Speakeasy in St. Charles and our Bourbon ‘N Brass Speakeasy in Des Plaines are fan-favorites.
+Still, our Club Arcada Speakeasy in St. Charles and our soon-to-be-opened Bourbon ‘N Brass Speakeasy in Des Plaines are fan-favorites.
 It is a sign that the bygone days of Boogie are comin’ back!
 Be Bop A Lula!

 Sometimes I daydream of the way things were when my folks were “hittin’ the clubs” back in the day.
 The pictures in my mind are always in that rust-brown sepia-tone.
 Hip-guys with greased-back hair tossing chic-chicks into the air, their skirts spinning around their bodies.
 My dad as a young hipster, my mom with sleek, Ava Gardner hair.